EwyBoy/OreTweaker/.github/wiki/configuring/tweaking.md

 ### Tweaking Ore-Generation

-Tweaking ore-generation is fairly easy and can be done by adding entries in the `oretweaker.json` file.
+Tweaking ore-generation is fairly easy and can be done by editing the files inside `../config/oretweaker/data/`.

 #### Example:
 The example below will first disable both coal and iron ores normal world-generation and then replace it with our own custom generation as defined below.
+`coal_ore.json`
 ```json
 {
   "oreConfig": [